Skip to main content

 Legal Remedies

-Employees seeking justice for a quid pro quo harassment claim typically must file a complaint with a state and/or federal labor protection agency first.
-Claimants have 180 days in which to file with the U.S. Equal Employment Opportunity Commission (EEOC).
+Employees seeking justice for a quid pro quo harassment claim typically must file a complaint with a state or federal labor protection agency first.
+Claimants have 180 days in which to file a claim with the U.S. Equal Employment Opportunity Commission (EEOC).

-Get Legal Help With Your Quid Pro Quo Harassment Claim
+Need Legal Help With a Quid Pro Quo Harassment Claim?

 Harassment cases can be complex and stressful.
-If you've been involved in a situation that may amount to harassment, a sexual harassment attorney or an employment lawyer can analyze the facts of your situation and apply the relevant state and federal laws in order to determine your rights and how best to proceed.
+If you've been involved in a situation that may amount to harassment, an employment lawyer can help.
+They can analyze the facts of your situation and apply the relevant federal and state laws to help determine your next steps.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help